 Instructors are hired on as independent contractors to teach classes for a 12-week term and typically sign a 1-year contract.
 As an independent contractor with Seattle Children’s Hospital, you must have your own business license, LLC or UBI number and liability insurance.
 If you do not have this, we are able to provide you with some guidance and get you started on the necessary paperwork.
 If you are interested in becoming an instructor or learning more, please email us.

 Make a difference in the lives of adults with autism and other developmental disabilities as they transition into adulthood.
-Ensure your gift toe the Burnett Center by selecting “Other” in the “Designation” field and type “Alyssa Burnett Center.”
+Ensure your gift goes to the Burnett Center by selecting “Other” in the “Designation” field and type “Alyssa Burnett Center.”
 Donate now.

 Join or Start a Guild